matildedol/matildedol/README.md

 ## Ciao!
 I'm Matilde :)

-I am a master's student in artificial intelligence at Bocconi
+I am an enthusiast master's student in artificial intelligence at Bocconi

-I am an enthusiast of the coniugation of mathematics and computer science
+I look for a profound coniugation of mathematics and computer science

 I did my bachelor's in economics, loved it and then opted for more math